Bruno Lapa: Youth and college

 In 2016, Lapa began playing college soccer at Wake Forest University.
 At Wake Forest, Lapa made 80 appearances, scoring 23 goals and tallying 15 assists.
 In his junior year, Lapa was named the 2018 ACC Midfielder of the Year, was a MAC Hermann Trophy Semi-finalist, and a United Soccer Coaches and College Soccer News First Team All-American.

 Whilst at college, Lapa played in the USL League Two for both SIMA Águilas in 2018 and North Carolina Fusion U23 in 2019.

 Professional

 Birmingham Legion

 Lapa signed his first professional contract with USL Championship side Birmingham Legion on 14 February 2020.
-He made his professional debut on 15 July 2020 against rivals Memphis 901, where he scored two goals and assisted the third in a 3-0 win.
+He made his professional debut on 15 July 2020 against Memphis 901, scoring two goals and assisting the third in a 3–0 win.

-Following the 2020 season, where Lapa was named as an All-League First Team selection, Lapa signed a multi-year contract with Birmingham.
-On 2 August 2022, Lapa was named USL Championship Player of the Week for Week 21 of the 2022 season after scoring the first hat trick in Birmingham Legion history against Loudoun United.
+At the end of the 2020 season, Lapa was named as an All-League First Team selection; he subsequently signed a multi-year contract with Birmingham.
+On 2 August 2022, Lapa was named USL Championship Player of the Week for Week 21 of the 2022 season after scoring the first hat-trick in the club's history against Loudoun United.

 Memphis 901

-On 1 February 2023, Lapa made the move to USL Champpionship side Memphis 901, signing a multi-year deal.
+On 1 February 2023, Lapa joined USL Championship side Memphis 901, signing a multi-year deal.

+He left the club at the end of the 2024 season, following the public announcement of the team's folding due to insufficient funding for a new soccer-specific stadium in November of the same year.

+Ansan Greeners

+On 9 January 2025, Lapa officially joined K League 2 club Ansan Greeners on a free transfer.